 At first glance, West Northern Parkway at Falls Road looks like a typical intersection and the reason for the high accident rate may not be obvious.
 During rush hour, it quickly becomes apparent why so many crashes happen here.

 West Northern Parkway at Falls Road is a large intersection between a multi-lane, divided road and a four-lane road.
 During 2015 alone, there were 26 accidents reported at the intersection.

 Were you injured in a car or truck accident at an intersection in Baltimore, MD?
-Contact the legal team at William G. Kolodner, P.A. for immediate assistance with your injury claim.
+Contact the legal team at WGK Personal Injury Lawyers for immediate assistance with your injury claim.
 We offer a free consultation, so call now.

 Dangerous Roads in Baltimore

 In addition to the intersections identified above, there are several highways and roads in Baltimore that have high rates of accidents.